google/mawfs/README.md

 ===================================================

 MAWFS aims to be an encrypted, distributed, branching filesystem.
-It is currently very much in development, but still somewhat usable in that it preseents a FUSE filesystem around an encrypted backing store.
+It is currently in early beta.
+You can create an encrypted filesystem and replicate with merging among a set of peers.

+If you want to play with it, the easiest way to do so is to pull the docker image `crack/mawfs` from docker hub.
+Alternately, you can build from source.

-MAWFS is written in [Crack.](http://crack-lang.org)  If you want to play with it, you'll need to install crack 1.3.
+MAWFS is written in [Crack.](http://crack-lang.org).
+If you want to build it from source, you'll need at least Crack 1.4, and preferably HEAD on the master branch, to do so.

 Usage Example
 -------------